xeoron/Cloak/README.md

     pwd
     rm

-Servers, such as, *Plex Media Server*, *Apache*, and *Nginx* can.
+Servers, such as, Media Servers, Apache, and Nginx.

-If you hook the drive up to another machine it may be able to see those hidden locations without a terminal.
+Warning: If you hook the drive up to another machine it may be able to see those hidden locations without a terminal.

-automate when things are findable
+Automate when things are findable
 =====
-Set the task scheduler, known as, <a href="https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man5/crontab.5.html#//apple_ref/doc/man/5/crontab" title="OS X Crontab Man Page">crontab</a> to cloak and uncloak files and locations for set periods of time.
+Set the task scheduler, known as, <a href="https://medium.com/@justin_ng/how-to-run-your-script-on-a-schedule-using-crontab-on-macos-a-step-by-step-guide-a7ba539acf76" title="Crontab scripts">crontab</a> to cloak and uncloak files and locations for set periods of time.

 Once Cloak is installed, in a terminal create a new task